mweststrate/react-amsterdam-2017-slides/src/00_intro.md

 * [Workshop @Xebia, June 1st](https://training.xebia.com/developer-skills/building-real-life-apps-with-react-mob/)
 * [Blog: How to decouple state and UI (a.k.a. you don’t need componentWillMount)](https://medium.com/@mweststrate/how-to-decouple-state-and-ui-a-k-a-you-dont-need-componentwillmount-cc90b787aa37#.q5ksxr1is)
 * [MobX fundamentals, free egghead course](https://egghead.io/courses/mobx-fundamentals)

+---

+## Q: Is it ok to still have some component state?

+.appear[A: Yes]

+---

+## Q: Will this architecture work with Redux?

+.appear[A: Yes]

+---